exaFLOPsDenny/ESM3081/my_note/lec3.md

     - Easy to understand
 - Weekness (Strong assumption)
     - Highly correlated features can fuzz the meaning of the coefficient
-    - Relationship between feature and target should be linear
+    - Hard when relationship between feature and target is non-linear

 ### Linear Regression
 $$ \hat{y} = w^\top x + b $$